 In one corner, I watched a man selling amaryllis bulbs in tiny clay pots as if they were gold, frankincense, and myrrh.
 At the waffle stand, where they were making waffles using dinkel or spelt—an ancient wheat that dates back to the Neolithic—the wafflemaker remarked, ‘You must be visiting family,’ as though I was one of the locals.
 This made me feel right at home.

-An hour’s drive to the east of Donaueschingen lies the 1,000-year-old castle of Sigmaringen, a huge medieval fortress that sits perched high above the town and in Advent is decorated for Christmas.
+An hour’s drive to the east of Donaueschingen lies the 1,000-year-old castle of Sigmaringen, a huge medieval fortress that sits perched high above the town, and during Advent is decorated for Christmas.
 Here, dressed in 19th-century robes, St. Nick himself was waiting to welcome us with gifts of punch and gingerbread.

 Less than an hour’s drive away in the tiny town of Oberstadion, a barn dating to 1612 has been repurposed as a manger or Krippen Museum.
 Nativity scenes are another German tradition, and Sicilian artist Angela Tripi has sculpted, especially for the museum, exquisite figures of exceptional realism.

-Gluhwein is the drink of choice at Christmas markets, but who can go to Germany without sampling some of the 5,000 brands of beers brewed here?
+Glühwein is the drink of choice at Christmas markets, but who can go to Germany without sampling some of the 5,000 brands of beers brewed here?
 Not us.
-At the Kuchlbauer brewery in Abensberg, landmarked by an eccentric 70-metre tile-studded tower, we sampled a variety of wheat beers, or weissbier, a southern German specialty.
+At the Kuchlbauer brewery in Abensberg, landmarked by an eccentric 70-meter (230-foot) tile-studded tower, we sampled a variety of wheat beers, or weissbier, a southern German specialty.
 The brewery tour didn’t take us too far from Christmas markets, since there was one nestled at the foot of Kuchlbauer Tower.

 Our final stop was in Regensburg, an ancient town that has seen Neolithic, Celtic, and Roman settlements and was once the capital of Bavaria.
 Four Christmas markets were in full swing, and at the Palace of Thurn and Taxis a trumpeter played fanfares from the balcony, a live Christmas angel greeted visitors, and a brass ensemble entertained the crowd.
 A blacksmith was at work in one of the stalls, his metal hammer ringing out a regular beat beneath the music of the band.